Almost exact recovery in noisy semi-supervised learning: MAP estimator in a noisy semi-supervised setting

-Unsupervised learning or community detection in SBM is the problem of recovering the latent partition~$\sigma^0$, only from a single observation of the random graph model.
-We study here the noisy semi-supervised setting.
-More precisely, we assume that, in addition to the observation of the graph, an oracle gives us extra information about the cluster assignment of some nodes.
-This can be represented as a vector ${S}$ of size $n\times 1$, whose entries $S_j$ are independent and distributed as follows:
+In addition to the observation of the graph adjacency matrix $A$, an oracle gives us extra information about the cluster assignment of some nodes.
+This can be represented as a vector $s \in \{0,-1,1\}^n$, whose entries $s_{i}$ are independent and distributed as follows:

-In other words, the oracle reveals the correct cluster assignment of node $j$ with probability~$\eta$, and false cluster assignment with probability $\theta$.
-It reveals nothing with probability~$1-\eta-\theta$.
-The quantity $\Pr(S_j = -\sigma_j^0 \cond S_j \not=0)$ is the rate of mistake of the oracle (\textit{i.e.,} the probability that the oracle reveals a false information given that it reveals something), and is equal to $\theta/(\eta+\theta)$.
-As expected, the oracle is informative if this quantity is less than $1/2$, which is equivalent to the condition $\eta > \theta$.
+In other words, the oracle~\eqref{eq:def_oracle} reveals the correct cluster assignment of node~$i$ with probability~$\eta_1$ and gives a false cluster assignment with probability~$\eta_0$.
+It reveals nothing with probability~$1-\eta_1-\eta_0$.
+The quantity $\pr\left( s_i \not = Z_i \cond s_i \not= 0 \right)$ is the rate of mistakes of the oracle (\textit{i.e.,} the probability that the oracle reveals false information given that it reveals something), and is equal to $\eta_0/(\eta_1+\eta_0)$.
+The oracle is informative if this quantity is less than~$1/2$, which is equivalent to $\eta_1 > \eta_0$.
 In the following, we will always assume that the oracle is informative.

-Given a graph $G = (V,E)$, we denote by $A$ its adjacency matrix, by $D$ the diagonal matrix of nodes' degrees and by $L=D-A$ the standard Laplacian.
-Given the oracle information $S$, we denote by $\cL$ the set $\{ i \in V : S_i \not=0\}$ of labeled nodes, that is the set of nodes for which the oracle gives a prediction, correct or not.
-Respectively, $\cU := V \backslash \cL$ is the set of unlabeled nodes.
-For a vector $X \in \R^{n\times 1}$, we will denote by $X_{\ell} := (X_i)_{i\in \cL}$ (resp., $X_u$) the sub-vector corresponding to the values of $X$ for the labeled (resp., unlabeled) nodes.
-For a matrix $M \in \R^{n\times n}$, we use the block notations